 We tried simple desks without built in storage for 6 months, and they were a cluttered disaster!
+The paper was falling out everywhere on the floor and driving me batty.
 I switched to the open front desk, and we all love them!
 As a mom, I love that their clutter is hidden away.
-At the end of each semester, each child does have to clean out his desk, or becomes a scary mess!
+At the end of each semester, each child does have to clean out his desk, or becomes it does become a scary mess!

 Focus and Staying on Task

 Now remember, MY kids are not YOUR kids.
-I believe in free range parenting.
 I believe in allowing them to explore their interests, and seek their desires: but I also believe that my two little boys inherited my ability to become easily distracted!
-As and adult, I have had to compensate for this distraction bent by building in boundaries for myself that keep me on task.
+As an adult, I have had to compensate for this distraction bent by building in boundaries for myself that keep me on task.
 Sometimes I don't like these boundaries, but they actually give me the freedom to do things I love.